Auckland CBD: Population

+Of those at least 15 years old, 14,454 (45.4%) people had a bachelor's or higher degree, 10,794 (33.9%) had a post-high school certificate or diploma, and 6,621 (20.8%) people exclusively held high school qualifications.
+The median income was $39,400, compared with $41,500 nationally.
+4,284 people (13.4%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 16,896 (53.0%) people were employed full-time, 4,308 (13.5%) were part-time, and 1,668 (5.2%) were unemployed.

-Residential high-density buildings constructed within the last decade have helped to increase the population living in the CBD to around 54,620 (2018 estimate) from an earlier 21,390 (2006 estimate), all being growth from only 1,400 in 1991.
+Residential high-density buildings constructed since the 1990s have helped to substantially increase the population living in the CBD.
 Much of this growth has been driven by immigration to New Zealand, particularly from Asia, and the CBD is the area in New Zealand with the highest percentage share (32%) of the Asian ethnic group in New Zealand.
 Also striking is the high number of students (both tertiary education and overseas students studying English in one of the many institutes), making up 27% of all residents (2001 Census) and contributing to the relative youth of the city residents.

 With increasing population, available services have also changed – from only about one superette in the early 2000s, this has ballooned to one supermarket and 38 superettes by 2011.
 In early 2012, two major supermarket chains opened a branch in the city centre, with Countdown opening on Victoria Street in January and New World opening a branch on Queen Street in early March.
 However, the population remains highly focused on ethnically diverse, mostly young and childless residents.

-According to an in-depth study of security perception in the Auckland CBD undertaken in 2005, most visitors and locals feel safe visiting and living in the CBD.
-Police and the Council have in part ascribed these positive feelings to over a dozen safety initiatives undertaken by authorities (from alcohol bans in parts of the CBD to CCTV surveillance and street lighting measures).
-However, in spite of the general perception of the CBD being safe, there was a feeling that crime had risen somewhat in the last five years (whereas in fact numbers had declined).
-This was considered to be mostly due to a media-driven public image.